 Problem-based learning teacher to students in Master’s Degree in Translational Medicine (TRANSMED) at university of Helsinki.
 Topic : Urinary physiology ; year : September 2014 and September 2015.

 French (mother tongue), fluent in English and basics in Finnish.

-- Crochet, scalemail weaving and sewing : Currently I am learning to sew Victorian corset and crafting scalemail armor parts.
-All of my craft projects can be found on my blog (FR)
+- Crochet, scalemail and wire weaving, and sewing: all of my craft projects can be found on my blog (FR)